Grounds for cessation of status

 The Aliens Act provides that the intention procedure is applicable in case a temporary asylum status is revoked.
 Under the intention procedure, the status holder is informed in writing of the intention to revoke his or her temporary asylum status.
-Within 6 weeks the status holder can put forward his or her view on the intention to revoke temporary asylum status.
+The letter of intention will not be sent to the previous asylum lawyer, only to the status holder.
+Within 6 weeks, the status holder can put forward his or her view on the intention to revoke temporary asylum status.
 In case the IND still intends to revoke temporary asylum status, the status holder will be allowed an interview.
-During the interview the status holder will be given the opportunity to react on the intention to revoke temporary asylum status and explain his or her view on this.
+During the interview, the status holder will be given the opportunity to react on the intention to revoke temporary asylum status and explain his or her view on this.
 The legal representative can attend the interview.

 In the decision to revoke temporary asylum status, the IND considers on its own accord, on the basis of Article 3.6a of the Aliens Decree, whether the status holder can be granted a temporary regular residence permit, or whether there are sufficient grounds for granting delay of departure from the Netherlands on medical grounds.